munshaw/my-systems-old/README.md

 stack install brittany
 ```

-I installed the latest version of LLVM+Clang that GHC supports.
-First, searched for avalible versions with
+I installed the latest version of LLVM+Clang that GHC supports (try running ghc on a simple .hs file with `-fllvm` to see which version it supports).
+We can search avalible versions with

 ```
 nix-env -qa 'llvm.*'